spiral/docs/framework/kernel.md

 # Framework - Kernel and Environment
-Each spiral build will contain domain specific kernel with the set of application specific services.
-Unlike Symfony, Spiral need only one Kernel for all the dispatching methods (HTTP, Queue, GRPC, Console).
-Kernel will select dispatching method automatically, based on connected `Spiral\Boot\DispatcherInterface` instances.
+Each spiral build will contain a kernel object with a set of application-specific services.
+Unlike Symfony, The Spiral needs only one Kernel for all the dispatching methods (HTTP, Queue, GRPC, Console).
+The kernel will select the dispatching method automatically, based on connected `Spiral\Boot\DispatcherInterface` instances.

-The base kernel implementation is located in `spiral/boot` repository.
+> The base kernel implementation located in `spiral/boot` repository.

 ## Kernel Responsibilities
 The `Spiral\Boot\AbstractKernel` class only responsible for the following aspects of your application:
-- container initialization via set of application specific bootloaders
+- container initialization via a set of application-specific bootloaders
 - environment and directory structure initialization
 - selection of appropriate dispatching method

-To create your own kernel extend `Spiral\Boot\AbstractKernel`.
+To create your kernel extends `Spiral\Boot\AbstractKernel`.

 ```php
 namespace App;